 Student Mentoring Program

-The NASIG Student Outreach Committee and the NASIG Mentoring Group are pleased to announce a new initiative: The NASIG Student Mentoring Program.
-This pilot program is designed to provide a yearlong opportunity for networking and professional development between NASIG regular members and our student members.
+The NASIG Student Outreach Committee is pleased to announce the opening of the second year of its NASIG Student Mentoring Program, following the success of its pilot program last year.
+This program is designed to provide a yearlong opportunity for networking and professional development between NASIG regular members and our student members.
 This program will include an orientation (in-person & virtual option) in June, a virtual mid-year session, and monthly facilitated discussion questions (via email/phone/skype/etc.) between mentor/mentee.
 Mentors & mentees will discuss up front their expectations and needs for the program.
 Are you looking for someone to review your resume and help with job hunting?
 Or would you like a mentor to help you with the research and publication process?